AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/event-check-in/check-people-into-your-event-from-your-tablet.md

 >[!TIP]
 >
->If a person is invited but hasn't registered, you can search for the name by clicking **Search on Server**, just below the Search box.
-The Invited status changes to **Attended** for the event.
+>If a person is invited but hasn't registered, you can search for the name by clicking **[!UICONTROL Search on Server]**, just below the Search box.
+The Invited status changes to **[!UICONTROL Attended]** for the event.

 ## Create a New Person on the Tablet {#create-a-new-person-on-the-tablet}